tdiec00/Brew-Master-Index/README.md

 ## Change Log
  Decided not to add a background image.
  Text structure and input boxes styled differently than initial wireframe.
+ Favorites list does not allow duplicates.
+ Alphabetized values in dropdown list.